Git-got-group/current_detecter/README.md

 ## Getting Started

-To use this project as a Chrome extension, follow the steps below:
+To use this project , follow the steps below:

 1. Clone this project using: